UjjwalKaur/Kathakali/README.md

 <p align="center"><i>Home</i></p>

 ### 1. **Set a Benchmark**
-Benchmark your performance by submitting a video, whether it's from a favorite movie, a YouTube monologue, or even your best take.
-Ensure that the subject's face is clearly visible for accurate emotion tracking.
+Benchmark your performance by submitting a video.
+This may be from your favorite movie, a YouTube monologue, or even YOUR OWN performance.
+Whatever it is, ensure that the subject's face is clearly visible for accurate emotion tracking.

 ![Set a Benchmark!](images/screenshot-benchmark.png)
 <p align="center"><i>Set a Benchmark</i></p>